natac13/My-Projects/GoFish/README_goFish.md

 The update_hand() just returns a new hand with the cards that were transferred removed, or just not being creating in the new hand(list)

+Making the computer_ask() function I wanted to make it a completely isolated event, that would have the computer randomly pick a card ask user if they have said card?
+Not that the user response matters since I verify the card is in hand or not then run the trnsfer_card() and update_hand() functions on the user_hand.
+Afterwards I reassign the user_hand and comp_hand hands then return them in a tuple.
+I found this is the best way to get to updated variables (the hands) from one function.
+** I have to remember that while making the playgame() function later I need to include a deck variable that updates through as well as book collection variables to total the score, and the reason that got me typing this reminder is to unpack the tuple return from computer_ask() so that the "main" computer hand and user hand are reassign outside the function!